-You don’t need unique software for remote work.
+You don’t need a special software for remote work.
 Most of the tools you use to work at home or a coworking spot are the same ones you’d use in an office.

 What’s suddenly more important when everyone’s not in the same room, though, is communication.
 You can’t tap someone on the shoulder, leave a note on their desk, sit together to preview design and copy changes in Photoshop or Word, or brainstorm on a whiteboard in the conference room after lunch.
 You may be working—but they may be sleeping on the other side of the world.

 But then, even in the office you shouldn’t bug people at random, hovering over their shoulder until they’re ready to chat.
 The conference room might be full, the whiteboard might not have markers.

 So whether your entire team is remote, or you’re remote for a few days and need to stay connected, or you’re working with a contractor or team somewhere else, or you just want to work more effectively even in an office, here is the unique software for remote work you need in 2021.

 Google Docs, Sheets, and Slides for office collaboration